Broccoli A Disease Fighting Resource

 It is perfect for helping you with rheumatoid arthritis.
 The richness of vitamin C in broccoli saves you from suffering pain by polyarthritis.
 It is excellent for asthma patients due to the anti-oxidant and anti-inflammatory factors.
 Many of your asthma problems can be reversed by having broccoli.

-Deficiency of Vitamin C is the leading cause of easy bruising.
+The deficiency of Vitamin C is the leading cause of easy bruising.
 This deficiency you can overcome by eating broccoli.

 Having boiled broccoli is very good to remove heartburn.

 Eating broccoli can help you to reduce the high sugar level.

 Read also >The Ultimate, Home-Grown, Nutrient-Packed Food